Breast reduction in Paris: Treatment, prices and before and after effects

 This corresponds in practice to a large D cup.

-In these cases, I charge additional fees that vary between 2,000 and 3,000 euros, which may be covered by your health insurance.
+In these cases, we charge additional fees ranging from 3,500 to 4,000 euros, which may be covered by your supplementary health insurance.

-If the planned glandular resection is less than 300g, the prices correspond to those of a simple ptosis cure (from 4500 to 5500 euros)
+If the planned glandular resection is less than 300g, the price of a breast reduction corresponds to that of a simple aesthetic ptosis cure (from 7,500 to 9,000 euros).

 Have a question?
 Please contact us!